 I went shopping for sports bras today and I have to say, it’s not always an easy task.
 The multitudes of bras to choose from can be overwhelming! 😩 Not only do you have to take into consideration the size and fit, but the activities that you will be performing are just as important.

 When trying on sports bras it is important to do a few mimicking movements of your workouts.
 If you are a runner, jog in place or do some jumping jacks.
-If you are a weightlifter, perhaps some push ups.
+If you are a weightlifter, perhaps some push-ups.
 A good judge of motion control is lifting the arms overhead.
-If the band below the breasts shifts at all, it is an incorrect fit in the torso.
-If your breasts on the side aren’t fully covered and it creates what us girls refer to as, “armpit fat” then your cup size is too small.
+If the band below the breast shifts at all, it is an incorrect fit in the torso.
+If your breasts on the side aren’t fully covered and it creates what we girls refer to as, “armpit fat” then your cup size is too small.

-Ladies we have ligaments in our chest that can be stretched and broken, resulting in irreversible sagging 😳 and no woman (or man that I know of) wants to see that.
-So while I am the biggest ‘supporter’ of letting the girls roam free, when working out, wrap em up and support those babies 💋
+Ladies we have ligaments in our chest that can be stretched and broken, resulting in irreversible sagging.
+So while I am the biggest ‘supporter’ of letting the girls roam free, when working out, wrap em up and support those babies.

 Below I have shared my top 3 picks: